What Is An Art Therapist, And How Can They Help?

 • The client’s personal residence

-Art therapists sometimes work alone, but mental health disorders can be complex to treat.
+Art therapists sometimes work alone in independent practices, but mental health disorders can be complex to treat.
 For this reason, art therapists more commonly work as part of a multi-disciplinary team that may include a combination of doctors, nurses, rehabilitation staff, social workers, and teachers.

 iStock/PeopleImages